Colored gemstones come in a wide variety of colors, and even gemstones of the same type can have different shades.

 ▼

-Ruby is a well-known colored stone.
-Only the "red" variety of the same mineral is called ruby, and all other colors are called sapphires.
-Among them, only rubies with high transparency and a deep, beautiful red color are called pigeon's blood, and their value increases dramatically.
-Furthermore, unheated stones from Myanmar (formerly Burma) are traded at the highest prices.
+Pigeon Blood RubyRuby is a quintessential colored gemstone known to everyone.
+Only the "red" variety of the same mineral is called ruby; all other colors are called sapphires.
+Among these, only rubies with high transparency and a deep, beautiful red color are called pigeon blood rubies, and their value increases significantly.
+Furthermore, unheated stones from Myanmar (formerly Burma) are the most expensive.

-Sapphires come in a variety of colors, including pink, orange, yellow, and violet, in addition to blue.
-The most representative of these is blue sapphire.
-Among them, a strong, vivid, deep blue is called "royal blue" and is considered to be of the highest quality.
-Sapphires that are brighter and more vibrant than royal blue are called "cornflower."
+Royal Blue Sapphire / Cornflower SapphireSapphires come in a variety of colors besides blue, including pink, orange, yellow, and violet.
+Among them, blue sapphires are the most representative.
+Of these, those with a strong, vivid, deep blue color are called "royal blue" and are considered to be of the highest quality.
+Sapphires with a lighter, more vibrant color than royal blue are called "cornflower."
 These also fetch higher prices than regular blue sapphires.
-Like rubies, unheated stones from Myanmar (formerly Burma) are even more valuable.
+Similar to rubies, unheated stones from Myanmar (formerly Burma) are even more valuable.

 Please feel free to use this as a reference!